JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/interpolation/interpolation_from_curve_mapping.rst

 Description
 -----------
-This node takes some points and return a function that represent a spline interpolation of the input points.
+This node takes some points and returns a function that represents a spline interpolation of the input points.

 .. image:: images/interpolation_from_curve_mapping_node.png
    :width: 160pt

 Inputs
 ------

 - Editing the curve work just like blender's interpolation curve.

 Outputs